-The LAUNCH/MYCHILD model is an integrated care model developed by the Boston Public Health Commission, the Massachusetts Department of Public Health, the Massachusetts Executive Office of Health and Human Services, and seven pilot implementation partner agencies and 6 expansion partner sites with funding from the Substance Abuse and Mental Health Services Administration.
+The LAUNCH Linking Actions for Unmet Needs in Children’s Health The purpose of Project LAUNCH (Linking Actions for Unmet Needs in Children’s Health) is to promote the wellness of young children ages birth …/MYCHILD model is an integrated care model developed by the Boston Public Health Commission, the Massachusetts Department of Public Health, the Massachusetts Executive Office of Health and Human Services, and seven pilot implementation partner agencies and 6 expansion partner sites with funding from the Substance Abuse and Mental Health Services Administration.
 The model is based within the medical home and designed to improve the social emotional wellness of young children, including infants, and their families.
 A family partner and mental health clinician work together with families in the primary care setting to identify goals for their children, support them with skills and resources, and empower them to use their own skills and knowledge as caregivers, to work towards their identified goals.

 Integrated care models are particularly beneficial for very young children, considering the frequency with which infants are seen in the primary care setting, the importance of early identification and intervention for a range of concerns, including developmental delay and behavioral difficulties, and the positive association families tend to have with primary care providers.